OpenMatchmaking/documentation/docs/README.md

 Protocol
 --------
-This following message protocol will be used for communications between different microservice nodes, like API Gateway and matchmaking microservice.
+This following JSON-based message protocol will be used for communications between different microservice nodes, like API Gateway and matchmaking microservice.
 The message envelop separated on the two parts:
 - Header info
 - Content